Michaelangel007/rect2d_intersection/README.md

     int dy = MAX( y1, y2 );
 ```

-With `dx` and `dy` we can use the Pythagos Theorem we can calculate the distance, hypotenuse length, or radius of the circle:
+With `dx` and `dy` we can use the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) we can calculate the distance or hypotenuse length: (This is also the radius of a circle):

 ```c
     int r = dx*dx + dy*dy;